Overview of Graduate Program

 MASTER OF ARTS DEGREE

-1. Completion of five courses (equaling at least 20 semester units) in performance studies, not counting the Core Colloquia, and participation in second performance practice activity (beyond Theater 203 Lab Run), as for the Ph.D.
-These five courses must include the three Core Seminars and two electives approved by the Head Graduate Advisor.
+1. Completion of six courses (equaling at least 24 semester units) in performance studies, not counting the Core Colloquia.
+These six courses must include the four Core Seminars (Theater 201A, 201B, 202, 203) and two electives approved by the Head Graduate Advisor.

 Students with disabilities are welcome in this program.
-Students who need accommodations for a disability (temporary or permanent, visible or invisible) are responsible for registering with the Disabled Students Program (DSP) and then confirming that our graduate program and/or relevant professor(s) has received an official notification of accommodation needs.
+Students who need accommodations for a disability (temporary or permanent, visible or invisible) are responsible for registering with the Disabled Students Program (DSP) and then confirming that our graduate program (GSAO Robin Davidson, email@example.com) and/or relevant professor(s) has received an official notification of accommodation needs.
 For more information see the website http://dsp.berkeley.edu

 Please be advised that university policies stipulate that academic programs can only provide disability accommodations to students who are registered with the Disabled Students Program, and only the particular accommodations stipulated in the DSP “letter of accommodation” can be provided.